ScamSleuth/ScamSleuth-Resource-Center/General/TelephoneFraud.md

 # Telephone Fraud

 ## Overview
-Telephone scams involve fraudsters posing as legitimate organizations to extract personal information or money.
+Telephone scams remain a widespread method for defrauding individuals.
+Scammers often **spoof caller IDs** to appear as legitimate businesses, banks, or government agencies.
+They use psychological manipulation, pressure tactics, and threats to trick victims into providing personal information or making payments.

-## Common Tactics
+## Common Types of Telephone Fraud

+### 1. **Bank Impersonation Fraud**
+- Scammers pose as bank employees warning of **unauthorized transactions**.
+- They request **login credentials or security codes** to "verify" the victim’s identity.
+- Some scams involve remote access software (e.g., AnyDesk, TeamViewer).

+📌 **Example**: A Dutch pensioner lost **€25,000** after "ING Bank" called claiming fraudulent activity on his account.
+The scammer gained remote access and transferred the money.

+### 2. **Tech Support Scams**
-- **Bank Impersonation**: Scammers claim to be from a bank, warning about unauthorized transactions.
+- Callers claim to be from **Microsoft, Apple, or another IT company**.
-- **Tech Support Fraud**: Calls from fake IT support claiming your device has been hacked.
+- They warn of a "virus" and request remote access to "fix" the issue.
+- Often leads to **stolen passwords or ransomware installation**.

+📌 **Example**: A victim was tricked into installing software that stole his online banking credentials.

+### 3. **Government Threats & Tax Scams**
+- Callers impersonate **Belastingdienst (Dutch Tax Office)** or other government agencies.
-- **Government Threats**: Fake tax authorities demanding immediate payment to avoid legal action.
+- They demand immediate payment to avoid **arrest or asset seizure**.
+- Usually linked to **fraudulent payment portals**.

+📌 **Example**: A Dutch citizen was told he owed **€475** and had to pay via an iDEAL link to avoid "legal consequences."

+### 4. **Spoofed Caller ID Fraud**
-- **Spoofed Caller ID**: Attackers manipulate caller IDs to appear as legitimate organizations.
+- Scammers manipulate caller IDs to make it seem like a **legitimate company is calling**.

-## Real-World Case
-A Dutch victim was threatened by a scammer who claimed to have heard children in the background and suggested they would send someone to their house.
-This highlights the lengths scammers go to intimidate targets.

-## Prevention
+- If the victim calls back, they often reach the **real company**, causing confusion.

+📌 **Example**: Fraudsters called victims pretending to be from **Rabobank** using a spoofed number.
+Victims only realized the scam after calling back and reaching the real Rabobank.

+## How to Protect Yourself
-- Never share sensitive data over the phone.
+✅ Never share banking details or security codes over the phone.
-- Hang up and verify the caller through official channels.
+✅ Hang up and call the bank/government agency using **official contact numbers**.
-- Enable call filtering/blocking for unknown numbers.
+✅ Be cautious of **caller ID spoofing**—it is easy to fake.
+✅ Never install software or give remote access to an unknown caller.
+✅ Report fraud to the **Fraudehelpdesk.nl** and your telecom provider.

+---